Digitization and digital transformation for the middle market

 From social media networking to online customer support tools, capabilities around data collection and analytics are at an all-time high.
 These enable companies who utilize them to achieve a single, 360-degree view of the customer—connecting with existing clients and attracting new prospects at a faster pace and more effective rate of engagement than with traditional outreach methods.

-In fact, according to a recent NCMM survey of 500 C-level middle market executives, 67 percent of firms currently deploy customer relationship management and customer experience management tools for their sales and marketing teams.
-Other top digitization applications noted include cybersecurity systems, deployed by 73 percent of firms; real-time warehousing and inventory management tools designed to streamline distribution and logistics, deployed by 67 percent of firms; and electronic invoicing and other automated financial functions, deployed by 65 percent of firms.4
+In fact, according to an NCMM survey of 500 C-level middle market executives, 67 percent of firms currently deploy customer relationship management and customer experience management tools for their sales and marketing teams.
+Other top digitization applications noted include cybersecurity systems, deployed by 73 percent of firms; real-time warehousing and inventory management tools designed to streamline distribution and logistics, deployed by 67 percent of firms; and electronic invoicing and other automated financial functions, deployed by 65 percent of firms.

 A look ahead: Translations for business success